 Government does not create jobs.

-Government does not create wealth, it destroys it.
+Government does not create wealth.

-Government does not create economic growth, it retards it.
+Government does not create economic growth.

-Yet there are going to be people who watch the show thinking this is a brilliant scheme, and maybe it would work.
+Yet there are going to be people who watch this show thinking this is a brilliant scheme.

 And the poisoning of the minds of the American people continues.

-Okay, I better get this soundbite in.
+Okay, better get this soundbite in.

 I mentioned the past couple of days that I have been blamed for the run on AR-15 ammo.

-Last month, the ATF said they wanted to restrict the armor piercing rifle rounds to better protect police.
+Last month, the ATF said they wanted to restrict the armor-piercing rifle rounds to better protect police.

-The reason some new handguns can fire the same ammo.
+Some new handguns can fire the same ammo.

 The move prompted Rush Limbaugh to tell his radio listeners last week that the proposed ban was a backdoor gun grab.